Fiction

 ✓ First adult novel by internationally bestselling and award-winning YA author Maria Turtschaninoff, whose The Red Abbey Chronicles have been sold to more than 30 territories!

-– Isabelle Falconnier in Le Matin Dimanche, France
+– Isabelle Falconnier, Le Matin Dimanche, France

 Rights sold: